 Use 16-bit maps - This will replace all 8-bit images with higher quality 16-bit versions when available and is disabled by default.

 The material converter is designed to function only when it detects materials that have a complete set of maps and will give an error warning if one or more of these maps is missing.
 In order to form a complete material these four map types are required; COL (color), REFL (reflection), GLOSS, and NRM (normals).

 Please note that some materials come with ALPHAMASKED files instead of a COL map and contain a transparency channel.
 These will automatically load in if a COL map is not detected.

-All other additional maps that may come with materials are considered speciality and not required for the converter to work.
-However some of these are directly supported such as AO, Displacement and Alphamasked maps.
+All other additional maps that may come with materials are considered specialty and not required for the converter to work.
+However, some of these are directly supported such as AO, Displacement, and alphamasked maps.

 When it comes to metal materials Poliigon offers two different workflows; metalness and specular.
 Due to the way Blender's Principled Shader works for metallic materials the specular workflow really doesn't work well therefore the Converter will insist you download the metalness workflow textures.